Managing Partners Forum

 by Jim Collins

 Good to Great ($29.99, HarperCollins) is one of the leading books on organizational performance in many decades.
 It discusses concepts like Level 5 Leadership, First Who (first get the right people on the bus, then figure out where to drive it) and the Flywheel.
-It makes our short list recommended reading list for every managing parnter.
+It makes our short list of recommended reading for every managing partner.

 • Leadership for Lawyers